hybaken/t-nine/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-Note: For windows use `yarn start-win` instead `yarn start` due to different way of setting environment variable.
+Note: For windows use `yarn start:win` instead `yarn start` due to different way of setting environment variable.